 - Make a laminated reminder card and put it on the back of your front door to remind you to take your meds with you.

-- If you are staying out late always take your meds with you and maybe take spares.
+- If you're staying out late, always take meds with you and maybe take spares.

 - Ask your friends if they mind you leaving spare meds at their house.